pschanely/scoredb/README.md

 * ScoreDB can only respond to queries with lists of identifiers; ScoreDB's indexes do not provide efficient access to the original fields.
 * ScoreDB requires the client to remember ScoreDB's identifier for each object; user-specified identifiers are not supported.
 * ScoreDB has no built-in clustering, redundancy, or backup functions.
-* ScoreDB has no delete operation.
-To remove an object, you must build a new index.
+* ScoreDB has no delete or update operation.
+To remove or change an object, you must build a new index.
 * Adding objects to ScoreDB is slow if you add them one at a time.
 Bulk insertion should be used whenever possible.
 * ScoreDB requires many open files; sometimes thousands of them.
 You will need to increase default filehandle limits on your system (see "ulimit" on linux).

-# However:

-* ScoreDB can be run as a RESTful server, or embedded into a larger Go system.
-* ScoreDB has an append-only design, and it is safe to move live databases with a simple cp or rsync, or back them up with generic incremental backup systems.
+* ScoreDB expects you to provide every field for every object; objects that are missing a field cannot be returned from queries that use the missing fields.

 # Thanks